dotnet/runtimelab/docs/design/features/greenthreads.md

 We want to investigate the behavior of green threads in .NET.
 The goal here isn’t really to show that green threads are faster/slower than async/await, but really to investigate the programming model that would appear with green threads.
 The performance numbers that we gathered were done with the goal of proving that we CAN implement a reasonable green threads implementation in the current .NET Runtime, not because we expect to see major performance benefits from this approach.

 ##  Implementation constraints and details
 As part of the experiment, we developed an implementation of green threads in the runtimelab repo.
-See dotnet/runtimelab at feature/green-threads (github.com) and Commits · dotnet/aspnetcore (github.com)
+See https://github.com/dotnet/runtimelab/tree/feature/green-threads and https://github.com/dotnet/aspnetcore/tree/feature/green-threads
 The general outcome was a version of green threads that uses the segmented stack model, and provides a small number of new low level apis to work with green threads, and a fairly small number of higher level apis were changed to take advantage of green threads.
 ### Fundamental api changes
 -	`Thread.IsGreenThread` – Used to identify if the current thread is a green thread